Controlling slides off-road

 Driving on the flat

-If you find yourself in a slide on the flat, chances are you're coving ground at a relatively high speed or traveling in low traction conditions.
-The two slide situations which can result are know as understeer or oversteer which are explained in detail below.
+If you find yourself in a slide on the flat, chances are you’re coving ground at a relatively high speed or traveling in low traction conditions.
+The two slide situations which can result are know as understeer or oversteer which are explained in detail below with a road bias, but the principles are equally relevant off the road.